What Is Relational Psychotherapy?

 These are the principals that the theory is based on: Relational psychotherapy is a powerful, effective model for working with individuals who suffer from chronic emotional, psychological, and/or relational distress.
 Relational psychotherapy is based on the following principles:

 * Emotional well- being depends on having satisfying

 * Emotional distress is often rooted in patterns or relational

 experiences, past and present, which have the power to

 demean and deaden the self.

-* The relational therapist tires to understand the client's
+* The relational therapist tries to understand the client's

 * Together, client and therapist create a new in- depth